skartik-sk/blinks-mini/README.md

 ---

-## 🚀 Use Case: Decentralized Marketing with DASHH
+## What we are doing: Decentralized Marketing with DASHH

 ### 1. **No Middlemen, Direct Payments**
 - Brands bid on Instagram engagement through Solana Blinks.